In Brief | At Length

 He was the inaugural FAR Fund Fellow in 2003; and he has since received NYFAC's Ben Kramer Award (2008), the BCID Award for Service (2009), Columbia University's Herbert M. Cohen Lecture (2011), and Eden II's Peter McGowan & John Potterfield Achievement Award (2011).
 He also proudly sits on the Board of Directors of NEXT for Autism, the organization behind HBO's Night of Too Many Stars, and he reviews for the Journal of Autism and Developmental Disorders.
 He also sits on the Advisory Boards of GallopNYC, and C.H.A.S.E.

 Until 2001, Mr. Carley was the United Nations Representative of Veterans for Peace, Inc. In that time, he was known primarily for his work in Bosnia, and in Iraq as the Project Director of the internationally acclaimed Iraq Water Project.
 Prior to 2001 he was also a playwright who enjoyed 15 productions and 10 readings of his plays in New York.
 He received his Bachelor of Arts from Hampshire College and his Master's degree from Columbia University.
 He is also a proud grad of the alternative high school, School One, in his hometown of Providence, RI.

-Along with his (then) 4-year old son, he was diagnosed with AS in November of 2000.
+Along with his (then) 4-year old son, he was diagnosed with Asperger's Syndrome in November of 2000.
 Re-evaluated under DSM-5 in 2014 he was diagnosed with Autism Spectrum Disorder.
 He lives with his wife, former-New York Times and (NPR affiliate) New York Public Radio anchor, Kathryn Herzog in Green Bay, Wisconsin.
-After decades of New York City, they recently moved to the Midwest to take care of family and write on a porch—when it isn't freezing.
+After decades of New York City living, they recently moved to the Midwest to take care of family and write on a porch—when it isn't freezing.
 They have two fabulous sons.

 When Carley was two years old, his father, a Marine Corps helicopter pilot, was killed in Vietnam.
 His mother and he had already moved back to her hometown of Providence, RI to live with her parents so that she could finish school while her husband was away, and so after his father's passing, they both stayed.